Radiergummi/xorb/README.md

 ````

 This will make the three main event methods, `on`, `off` and `emit`, available as direct descendant properties of `app` so you can use `app.on('test-event', function(event) { /* ... */ })`.
 While you *can* mount modules to specific endpoints, you don't have to.
-It's completely sufficient to load modules with `app.loadModule('dom', domModule);`.
+It's completely sufficient to load modules with `app.registerModule('dom', domModule);`.

 ### HTTP requests